thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/message-type-filter.md

-# message type filter

 Checks the incoming message type against the configured set of message types.
 If the type is in the set, the message is routed via `True`; otherwise, via `False`.

-## Preconditions

-There are no preconditions.

 ## Configuration